Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         ) -> table: Table

         /**
-         * Return a new table with additional columns.
+         * Add columns to the table and return the result as a new table.
          *
-         * **Notes:**
-         *
-         * - The original table is not modified.
+         * **Note:** The original table is not modified.
-         * - This operation must fully load the data into memory, which can be expensive.
          *
          * @param columns The columns to add.
          *